San Carlos, Chile: Society

-The city of San Carlos is also the birth city of various artists and famous people including painters, authors, and singers.
+The city of San Carlos is also the birth city of various artists, painters, authors, and singers.
 The painter Hernán Gazmuri was born here.
-The famous group of singers called Los Angeles Negros (The Black Angels) was also formed here.
-Although the township of San Fabián argues the birth place of Violeta Parra, she is included amongst Gazmuri and Los Angeles Negros as a famous folklorist, author, investigator, and singer born in San Carlos.
-The house in which the famous artist was supposedly born is located on the street El Roble # 535-531.
+The group of singers called Los Angeles Negros (The Black Angels) was also formed here.
+Although the township of San Fabián argues the birth place of Violeta Parra, she is included amongst Gazmuri and Los Angeles Negros as a folklorist, author, investigator, and singer born in San Carlos.
+The house in which the artist was supposedly born is located on the street El Roble # 535-531.
 This place was declared a National Monument in accordance with the Decree Law Number 668 on September 29, 1992.

 Currently the city is working on a new initiative to create the "Casa Museo de Violeta Parra" (House Museum of Violeta Parra).
 This is a project based on the San Carlos Government’s idea that not only will the Fundación Violeta Parra de Santiago (Foundation Violeta Parra of Santiago) participate, but also specific contacts of the Parra family that have already visited the site in numerous occasions.

 Among the city’s attractions lies the Medialuna of San Carlos which is a sports arena where the Chilean rodeo is practiced.
 The arena has a capacity of 8,000 people; second in size only to the Medialuna of Rancagua.
 It is fitting to also note that the Chilean rodeo is a very popular sport in this zone.

 Education

-San Carlos has about 50 elementary schools, 10 of them in the urban area, as well as 6 high schools, 5 of them in the urban area.
+Currently, the commune has around 60 primary education establishments, 10 of them located in the city and the rest in rural areas, as well as 7 secondary education establishments, 6 of them in the city.

+The commune has a public library, established on October 17, 1983, named after Eusebio Lillo, as well as a branch located in the 11 de Septiembre neighborhood, which was created in 1997 through a project funded by the National Fund for Culture and Arts (FONDART), both in the communal capital.